When Can We Answer Queries Using Result-Bounded Data Interfaces?: Schema simplification for expressive constraints

 We will actually show something stronger: for~$\smpr$ schemas with constraints consisting of FDs only, there is no difference between full answerability and monotone answerability.
 Given Theorem~\ref{thm:decidfd}, this immediately implies Theorem~\ref{thm:decidfdrasmpr}.

-\begin{proposition} Let $\aschema$ be a schema with access methods satisfying $\smpr$ and constraints $\Sigma$ consisting of functional dependencies, and $Q$ be a CQ that is access-determined.
-Then $Q$ is $\amd$. \end{proposition} \begin{proof} We know from Theorem~\ref{thm:fdsimplifyra} that the schema is FD simplifiable.
-Thus we can eliminate result bounds as follows:
+\begin{prop} Let $\aschema$ be a schema with access methods satisfying $\smpr$ and constraints $\Sigma$ consisting of functional dependencies, and $Q$ be a CQ that is access-determined.
+Then $Q$ is $\amd$. \end{prop} \begin{proof} We know from Theorem~\ref{thm:fdsimplifyra} that the schema is FD simplifiable, so we can eliminate result bounds as follows.
+Recall that $\detby(\mt)$ denotes the positions of the relation of~$\mt$ that are determined by the input positions of~$\mt$ according to the FDs.
+Recall the form of the FD simplification: